Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 What Goes Into a Personal Injury Settlement Demand?

 Settlement demands can vary dramatically from one law firm to the next and even from one case to another.
-The information that goes into a settlement demand and the focus of the settlement demand also varies.
+The information that goes into a settlement demand and its focus also vary.
 The following is a set of critical concepts and helpful guidelines that apply to our frequently encountered demands.

 Know Your Audience